Owusu-Ansa: Hostage

 Owusu-Ansa was born as son of Asantehene Osei Bonsu in 1823, but there is practically no information about his life until 1831.
 In April 27 of that year, he and his cousin Nkwantabisa were handed over to the British as hostages, part of the Maclean treaty ending the first Anglo-Ashanti war.
 Until 1836, both lived in the Gold Coast colony capital of Cape Coast, where they adopted Methodist Christianity.

 In August 1836, they arrived in Great Britain after two months of travel.
-They were sent to an Anglican school in Clapham, were they were given an elementary education.
+They were sent to an Anglican school in Clapham, where they were given an elementary education.
 This education was designed as advertisement for the virtues of Great Britain.
 The British establishment paid some attention to them, including an invitation to the coronation of Queen Victoria in 1837.

 In 1839, the Asantehene demanded the return of the hostages.
 They were given a farewell tour of Great Britain as well as an annual pension of £100, for which they were expected to promote British interests and visit the Gold Coast governor twice a year.
 They arrived back in West Africa in July 1841, where they lived with the governor for four months before travelling to Kumasi in November and December.
 The Ashanti establishment welcomed them back warmly, but was also suspicious of their ties to the British.
 Owusu-Ansa also suffered from a life-threatening fever shortly after his return to Kumasi.